IDDRC Administrative Core

 The Administrative Core is designed to meet the following objectives:

-- Ensure that the IDDRC has the funds needed to fulfill its mission.
-If you would like to make a financial gift to the IDDRC, please contact Dr. Abbeduto or Robert Stout, MIND Institute Development Director.
+- Ensure that the IDDRC has the resources needed to fulfill its mission.
+If you would like to make a financial gift to the IDDRC, please contact Leonard Abbeduto, Ph.D. or the MIND Institute Development Director.

-- Promote innovation by assisting IDDRC faculty with translating their research findings into more widely available treatments, diagnostic tests, and products.
+- Promote innovation.
+By assisting IDDRC faculty with translating their research findings into more wildly available treatments, diagnostic tests, and products.
 Efforts in this area are led by Drs.
-Simon and Van de Water, who will work with other UC Davis offices around technology transfer.
+Simon and Van de Water, who will work with other UC Davis Offices around technology transfer.

-- Foster partnerships with individuals who have intellectual and develop mental disabilities and their families.
+- Foster partnerships with individuals who have IDD and their families.
 These partnerships are facilitated by the interaction of the IDDRC with the MIND Institute Center for Excellence in Developmental Disabilities.
 Families who want to participate in IDDRC research projects will find information on the webpage for the IDDRC Clinical and Translational Core.

 - Promote the growth of clinical trials.
 The IDDRC efforts in this area are led by Dr. Randi Hagerman, Medical Director of the MIND Institute, and by Norman Brule, who is the Clinical Trials Manager for the MIND Institute.

 - Optimize the use of technology in IDDRC research and dissemination.
-Patrick Hugunin assists in this area by providing expertise around video production and editing, website development, and social media and by Brenda Shelton who provides expertise in website development.
+Patrick Hugunin assists in this area by providing video production, editing and social media and by Brenda Shelton who provides expertise in website development.

 - Support the recruitment of new faculty to the IDDRC.
-UC Davis faculty who are interested in becoming a member of the IDDRC can find information here.
+UC Davis faculty who are interested in becoming a member of the IDDRC can contact Rebecca Shilts, IDDRC Project Manager at email@example.com.
 Note that serving as the Principal Investigator of a mission-relevant funded research project is a minimal requirement.

 - Support training and mentoring activities related to the IDDRC.
-The IDDRC is committed to supporting and ensuring the success of early career scientist.
-IDDRC efforts in this area are led by Sally Rogers and Julie Schweitzer, who are the Director and Co-director of Training/Mentoring, respectively.
+IDDRC efforts in this area are led by Sally Rogers, Ph.D. and Julie Schweitzer, Ph.D. who are the Director and Co-director of Training/Mentoring, respectively.
 Drs.
 Rogers and Schweitzer work with UC Davis academic departments to ensure a coordinated approach to training and mentoring.

 The following staff members are responsible for the activities of the Administrative Core.

-Judy A. Van de Water, IDDRC Associate Director
+Judy A. Van de Water, Ph.D., IDDRC Associate Director

-Randi J. Hagerman, IDDRC Research Project Principal Investigator
+Randi J. Hagerman, M.D., IDDRC Research Project Principal Investigator

 Norman Brule, Clinical Trials Manager